 5. Generational Wealth

-Short term buy and hold vs Long term buy and hold
+Short-term buy and hold vs Long term buy and hold

-The difference between short term and long term buy and hold is obvious – the holding period.
-With short term buy and hold, you generally do everything you want to do with the property within 5 years.
-That is, you buy and fix, bring in new tenants, improve cash flow and then sell – all within 5 years.
-You can pull this off easily with a poorly managed property that already has tenants in place.
+The difference between short-term and long-term buy-and-hold is obvious—the holding period.
+With short-term buy-and-hold, you generally do everything you want to with the property within five years.
+That is, you buy and fix, bring in new tenants, improve cash flow, and then sell—all within five years.

-However, since you’ll be spending a lot of money and making significant changes within a short period, short term buy and hold might not deliver as much cash flow as LTBH.
+However, since you’ll be spending a lot of money and making significant changes within a short period, short-term buy and hold might not deliver as much cash flow as LTBH.

-The majority of real estate investors skew towards long term buy and hold.
-This is because committing for the long term allows them to weather fluctuations in cash flow and periods of widespread volatility.
-With the long term buy and hold strategy, an investor holds on to a property for a period of 5-10 years before selling.
+The majority of real estate investors skew towards long-term buy-and-hold strategies.
+This is because committing to the long term allows them to weather fluctuations in cash flow and periods of widespread volatility.
+With the long-term buy-and-hold strategy, an investor holds on to a property for five to ten years before selling.
 Over time, since real estate runs in cycles, investors benefit from rent increases and higher appreciation rates.

 How To Buy and Hold Real Estate (Formula for Success)

-Assess the Local Market
+1. Assess the Local Market

-Unlike flipping, with buy and hold, you’ll need to fill up your property with high quality tenants.
+Unlike flipping, with buy and hold, you’ll need to fill up your property with high-quality tenants.
 Therefore, you want to identify areas with high population growth and high home appreciation rates.
 This signals a growing job market which is a green light.

 Ideally, you want to look for expanding markets since you can snag good deals in these markets.
-Make a list of potential markets to analyze since choosing the wrong market means dealing with high vacancy rates which would hurt your cash flow.
+Make a list of potential markets to analyze since choosing the wrong market means dealing with high vacancy rates, which would hurt your cash flow.
 It could also mean that you have to face negative property appreciation rates at the time of selling.

 Generally, you’ll want to pay attention to these things when choosing a market to invest in:

-1. New Jobs and number of Fortune 500 companies
+- New Jobs and number of Fortune 500 companies

-2. Population growth
+- Population growth

-3. Vacancy rates and homeownership rate
+- Vacancy rates and homeownership rate

-4. Home affordability rate
+- Home affordability rate

-5. Property tax rate
+- Property tax rate

-6. School district
+- School district

-7. Walkability
+- Walkability

-8. Number of restaurants and malls
+- Number of restaurants and malls

-Check the Building's Condition
+2. Check the Building’s Condition

 Instead of seeking bargains as a new investor, you should pay attention to potential cash flow.
 With limited resale inventory today, investors are searching for deals in turnkey and new construction.
 Investing in a turnkey property that generates good cash flow is usually less stressful than buying a rehab.
 If you have to make a lot of upgrades and fixes on the property after purchase, then it’s probably not a suitable candidate for a buy and hold strategy.

-As a new investor, you should be willing to pay a slightly higher price to find income-producing properties unless you have some experience handling large scale home repair projects.
+As a new investor, you should be willing to pay a slightly higher price to find income-producing properties unless you have some experience handling large-scale home repair projects.

-Add Value to the Property
+3. Add Value to the Property

-Know How To Find Good Tenants
+4. Know How To Find Good Tenants

 The success of a buy and hold investment depends on having reliable tenants.
 So it’s imperative to learn how to market your property, vet tenants, and keep vacancy rates low.